MNiwano/Eclaire/README.md

   * CuPy

 ## Components
-* eclair.py
+* eclair.py : source file of this module
- source file of this module
+* reduction.ipynb : sample program for trying Eclair that runs on Google Colaboratory